Below is an extract from the original introduction to the (one off) hardback book of prints produced in 1991:

 Robert Clayton, 1991.

 Lion Farm Estate is a housing estate near Oldbury in the West Midlands Borough of Sandwell and Dudley.
-These images were produced by Rob Clayton between the Autumn of 1990 and Summer of 1991.
+These images were produced by Rob Clayton between the Autumn of 1990 and Summer of 1991 whilst studying for a degree in photography at Wolverhampton Polytechnic between 1988 and 1991.

 A selection of around twenty of the photographs were exhibited in 1991 in a group show under the banner of "Household Choices" at (the old) Walsall Art Gallery, Wednesbury Art Gallery and the Midland Arts Centre (MAC).